PrestonMui/prestonmui.github.io/_pages/portfolio.md

 <div class="research-category" data-category="other">
 <h2>Other</h2>

-{% for post in site.research reversed %}
+{% for post in site.portfolio reversed %}
 	{% if post.category == 'other' and post.visibility != 'hidden' %}
   		{% include archive-single.html %}
 	{% endif %}